Sophia-Community/SophiApp/README.md

+# Ready or not?
+No, the app isn't ready.
+Please don't download it until the official announcement. :)

 # Deus vult!

 The SophiApp functionality will be fully based on the [Windows 10 Sophia Script](https://github.com/farag2/Windows-10-Sophia-Script) logic except some functions and will be written in C#.